miguelaltuve/ICHdetection/README.md

 # ICHdetection

 Code of the paper Altuve, M., & Perez, A. (2022).
-Intracerebral Hemorrhage Detection on Computed Tomography Images Using a Residual Neural Network
+Intracerebral Hemorrhage Detection on Computed Tomography Images Using a Residual Neural Network.
+Physica Medica, 99, 113-119.

 **Citation of the code**: Altuve, M. (2022) Intracerebral Hemorrhage Detection on Computed Tomography Images Using a Residual Neural Network [Source Code].